+Anthropometric measurements

-Anthropometric measurements: Weight and height were used to calculate the body mass index (BMI) for each participant.
-The World Health Organization (WHO) cut-offs were used to assess the weight status as follows: "underweight" BMI < 18.5 kg/m2; "healthy weight" 18.5 to 24.9 kg/m2; "overweight" 25.0 to 29.9 kg/m2; "obesity" \ge 30.0 kg/m2 [8].
+Weight and height were used to calculate the body mass index (BMI) for each participant.
+The World Health Organization (WHO) cut-offs were used to assess the weight status as follows: "underweight" BMI < 18.5 kg/m2; "healthy weight" 18.5 to 24.9 kg/m2; "overweight" 25.0 to 29.9 kg/ m2; "obesity" \geq 30.0 kg/m2 [8].

+Laboratory analysis

-Laboratory analysis: These laboratory findings consisted of fasting blood glucose (FBG), glycated hemoglobin (HbA1c), Albumin (blood and urine), creatinine (serum and urine), Glomerular Filtration Rate (GFR), and urine albumin-to-creatinine ratio (UACR).
-The data were collected from patient records and evaluated using the reference range values utilized by the labs of Madinah Hospital in the Madinah area of Saudi Arabia.
-HbA1c is considered a standard blood test that reflect an individual's average blood glucose levels during the past three months and is commonly used for diagnosis and prognosis of diabetes.
+The laboratory findings consisted of fasting blood glucose (FBG), glycated hemoglobin (HbA{1c}), albumin (blood and urine), creatinine (serum and urine), glomerular filtration rate (GFR), and urine albumin-to-creatinine ratio (UACR).
+The data were collected from patient records and evaluated using the reference range values of the laboratories of Madinah Hospital in the Madinah area of Saudi Arabia.
+HbA{1c} is considered a standard blood test that reflects an individual's average blood glucose levels during the past 3 months and is commonly used for diagnosis and prognosis of diabetes.

 The diagnostic criteria for albuminuria were established as a spot urine albumin-to-creatinine ratio (UACR) of 30 mg/g or above.
-Albuminuria can be classified according to the albumin-to-creatinine ratio (UACR).
+Albuminuria can be classified according to the UACR.
 Category A1 is characterized by a UACR value below 30.
-UACR values within the range of 30 to 300 indicate a normal to slightly elevated state, which is classified as A2.
-A UACR score surpassing 300 suggests a significant rise, either moderate or severe, as indicated by A3 [9].
+UACR values within the range of 30 to 300 mg/g indicate a normal to moderately elevated state, which is classified as A2.
+A UACR value above 300 mg/g signifies severe elevation, indicated by category A3 [9].

-The GFR is usually expressed in milliliters per minute per 1.73 square meters of body surface area (mL/min/1.73 m2).
+The GFR is usually expressed in milliliters per minute per 1.73 square meters of body surface area (ml/min/1.73 m2).
 The classification of GFR is essential for diagnosing the severity of kidney disease, monitoring disease progression, and guiding therapeutic interventions [10].

-The stages of Chronic Kidney diseases (CKD) based on GFR are classified as follows [10]:
+The stages of chronic kidney diseases (CKD) based on GFR are classified as follows [10]:

-- Stage 1 CKD: GFR \ge 90 mL/min/1.73 m2, kidney damage with normal or increased GFR. - Stage 2 CKD: GFR 60-89 mL/min/1.73 m2, mildly decreased GFR. - Stage 3a CKD: GFR 45-59 mL/min/1.73 m2, mildly to moderately decreased GFR. - Stage 3b CKD: GFR 30-44 mL/min/1.73 m2, moderately to severely decreased GFR. - Stage 4 CKD: GFR 15-29 mL/min/1.73 m2, severely decreased GFR. - Stage 5 CKD: GFR < 15 mL/min/1.73 m2, kidney failure.
+- Stage 1 CKD: GFR ≥ 90 ml/min/1.73 m2, kidney damage with normal or increased GFR. - Stage 2 CKD: GFR 60-89 ml/min/1.73 m2, mildly decreased GFR. - Stage 3a CKD: GFR 45-59 ml/min/1.73 m2, mildly to moderately decreased GFR. - Stage 3b CKD: GFR 30-44 ml/min/1.73 m2, moderately to severely decreased GFR. - Stage 4 CKD: GFR 15-29 ml/min/1.73 m2, severely decreased GFR. - Stage 5 CKD: GFR < 15 ml/min/1.73 m2, kidney failure.

-Enzyme-linked immunosorbent Assays (ELISA)
+Enzyme-linked immunosorbent assays (ELISA)

-Blood samples of 3 milliliters from patients were collected.
-The blood samples were centrifuged with a force of 1,000 times the acceleration due to gravity for a duration of 10 minutes at a temperature of 4 degrees Celsius.
-The plasma was subsequently extracted and divided into separate portions, which were then maintained in freezers at a temperature of -80°C until further analysis of the specific markers was conducted.
+Blood samples of 3 ml from patients were collected.
+The blood samples were centrifuged with a force of 1,000 times the acceleration due to gravity for a duration of 10 min at a temperature of 4°C. The plasma was subsequently extracted and divided into separate portions, which were then maintained in freezers at a temperature of -80° C until further analysis of the specific markers was conducted.
 The levels of IL-10, IL-6, and TNF- α were quantified using enzyme-linked immunosorbent assays (ELISA) provided by R&D Systems (Minneapolis, MN).
 The assay methods were conducted according to the manufacturer's instructions (R&D Systems, Minneapolis, MN).